NeutroniumCore/Neutronium/Documentation/Content/Vue_Binding.md

 * **glueHelper.commandMixin**
 This directive can be used to create component based on command.
-It defines two props comand and arg:
+It defines two props command and arg:

 ```javascript
 command:{